Luís Boa Morte: International career

 Boa Morte made his debut for the Portugal national football team on 25 April 2001 in a friendly 4–0 defeat away to World and European champions France, as an 87th-minute substitute for Rui Jorge.
 His only goal came in a 5–1 home win against Angola on 14 November that year, a game which had to be abandoned when the African team were reduced to six players on the pitch.

 Boa Morte was not selected by manager Luiz Felipe Scolari for UEFA Euro 2004.
 His former Fulham teammate Louis Saha publicly called the omission "revolting and scandalous", and advised Boa Morte never to play for Portugal again.
 Later that year, he was included in the under-23 team for the Olympic tournament in Greece in which they came bottom of their group.
 He was sent off early in the second half of a 4–2 loss to Iraq for a kick at Bassim Abbas, in a match that received widespread media coverage due to the ongoing war in the opponents' nation.

 Boa Morte was part of Scolari's team that came fourth at the 2006 FIFA World Cup in Germany, playing ten minutes in place of captain Luís Figo at the end of a 2–1 win over Mexico in the final group game.
 After an absence of three years, he was recalled by Carlos Queiroz on 29 May 2009.
-He earned his first cap since 2006 on 6 June in a2–1 win in Tirana against Albania in a 2010 World Cup qualifier.
+He earned his first cap since 2006 on 6 June in a 2–1 win in Tirana against Albania in a 2010 World Cup qualifier.
 He made 27 appearances, scoring once, for Portugal from 2001 to 2009.

 Coaching career

 After retiring, Boa Morte immediately spent time assisting the coaches at the Fulham academy.
 In the summer 2014, Boa Morte was appointed assistant manager of Sporting CP B, the reserve team of Sporting CP.
-After three months, he was appointed manager of the U19's of the club.
+After three months, he was appointed manager of the club's U19s.
 He was in charge until the end of the season, where he moved to Arsenal and worked as a scout.
 He left Arsenal in February 2017, to become manager of Sintrense.

 In June 2018, he was appointed manager of Portimonense's U23 squad.
 He left the position to become assistant manager of Maccabi Haifa on 15 January 2019.

 In June 2019, Boa Morte was appointed as assistant manager to compatriot Marco Silva at Everton.
 He was sacked, along with Silva, in December.

 Following Silva's appointment as manager at Fulham in July 2021, Boa Morte joined him as first team coach.
+On 19 March 2024, it was announced that Boa Morte would be leaving Fulham at the end of the season to take up the role as manager of Guinea-Bissau.

+His first game in charge, on 6 June 2024 resulted in a goalless draw against Ethiopia.